brendanhaines/brendanhaines.github.io/_drafts/2025-09-03-charon_vna.md

 For this reason I consider a scriptable interface a necessity for pretty much any test equipment.

 Most of the low-cost VNAs available today are only 1 or 1.5 ports (S11 and S21 but not S22 or S12).
+Sure, you can fully characterize a system with 1.5 ports and a lot of manual re-cabling, but that pretty directly opposes my philosophy on automation.
+At a bare minimum I demand that a VNA be capable of full 2-port measurements but prefer more ports.

+Another common limitation of RF test equipment is that a lot of tools don't work much higher than the 2.4GHz ISM band.
+Ideally I want everything to work in x-band, but I'll take ~6GHz at a minimum.
+That happens to be the maximum frequency supported by the SDR I already own (ADI Pluto) so I'll just use that.

 ## The Competition
 There are several low-cost VNAs available today: